 While growing up in a family of classical musicians, soprano Channa Malkin initially enjoyed other creative outlets such as painting and writing.
 Music was always present, as she went from playing the flute to songwriting and singing in choir and bands.
 But when she discovered opera as a teenager, there was no way back: she auditioned for the role of Barbarina in Le Nozze di Figaro at the Dutch National Opera, and made her debut at 16 years old.
 There, Channa found her true voice and embarked upon a path that has led her to become the artist and performer she is today.

-On the concert stage, Channa recently jumped in at a one day’s notice for Holland Baroque and Alexander Weimann in Handel’s Dixit Dominus and the world premiere of Hayes’ newly rediscovered oratorio The Fall of Jericho.
-Previous highlights include her performances of the Boy Solo in Bernstein’s Chichester Psalms with the Royal Concertgebouw Orchestra under the baton of Mariss Jansons, and the world premieres of Yizkor and Black Flowers, a cantata and song cycle for soprano, orchestra and chorus by her father Josef Malkin, in New York City, Salt Lake City, Sofia (Bulgaria), and with the Netherlands Philharmonic Orchestra at the Muziekgebouw in Amsterdam.
-This season, she has several projects with baroque ensemble La Sfera Armoniosa, including a Monteverdi aria and duet programme.
-On the operatic stage, Channa’s performed roles include Despina (Così fan tutte), Zerlina (Don Giovanni), Charite (Cadmus et Hermione), Eve (In the beginning, a world premiere by Carlijn Metselaar), and all the female roles in a staged production of Grieg’s Peer Gyntatthe Amsterdam Concertgebouw with the Netherlands Philharmonic Orchestra.
-Among her favourite performedroles are Dalinda (Ariodante) and Poppea (L'incoronazione di Poppea).
+Recent highlights include the one-woman opera Non muore mai at the Amsterdam Grachtenfestival 2021, where she was reinvited after various song recitals in 2020.
+Handel goes Tinder keeps playing for sold-out halls and open-air venues.
+She recently jumped in at one day’s notice for Holland Baroque and Alexander Weimann in Handel’s Dixit Dominus and the world premiere of Hayes’ The Fall of Jericho.
+Other past highlights were her performances of the Boy Solo in Bernstein’s Chichester Psalms with the Royal Concertgebouw Orchestra under the baton of Mariss Jansons, and the world premieres of Yizkor and Black Flowers, a cantata and song cycle for soprano, orchestra and chorus by Josef Malkin, in New York City, Salt Lake City, Sofia (Bulgaria), and with the Netherlands Philharmonic Orchestra at the Muziekgebouw in Amsterdam.
+She sang the soprano solos in Bach’s St. Matthew and St. John Passion and B Minor Mass with the Jerusalem Baroque Orchestra and various orchestras within theNetherlands.
+Channa regularly works as a soloist with baroque ensemble La Sfera Armoniosa led by theorbist Mike Fentross, with whom she recently performed Couperin’s Leçons de Ténèbres.

 In addition to opera and concert, Channa enjoys telling stories and connecting intimately with audiences in song recitals.
 Her debut album Songs of Love and Exile, together with guitarist Izhar Elias, was hailed by the international press as “Glorious”.
-In the 2020/21 season, Channa Malkin and Izhar Elias will continue to perform their album programme at various festivals and concert halls as part of their Dutch tour, having already performed it at Dutch National Opera, among other venues.
+In the 2021/22 season, Channa Malkin and Izhar Elias will continue to perform their album programme at various festivals and concert halls as part of their Dutch tour, having already performed it at Dutch National Opera, among other venues.